 In each of these cases, the X-site vacancy dominates the X-site leading to the classification of the species as rossmanite.

-Gem News (2002) Gems & Gemology W02, 356-357.Giller BS (2003) An overview of tourmaline mineralogy from gem tourmaline producing pegmatite districts in Africa.
+Laurs BM, Simons W, Falster A (2002) Faceted rossmanite and other tourmalines from Nigeria.
+Gem News Gems & Gemology W02, 356-357.Giller BS (2003) An overview of tourmaline mineralogy from gem tourmaline producing pegmatite districts in Africa.
 Master of Science Thesis, University of New Orleans, LA.